-- 1) the donor animals showed no clinical signs of infection with Brucella on the day of collection; - 2) the donor animals were not vaccinated against infection with Brucella in the past three years and either: - a) were kept in a country or zone free from infection with Brucella, as relevant;
+- 1) the donor animals showed no clinical sign of infection with Brucella on the day of collection; - 2) the donor animals were not vaccinated against infection with Brucella in the past three years and either: - a) were kept in a country or zone free from infection with Brucella, as relevant;

-- b) were kept in a herd or flock free from infection with Brucella and tested every six months for infection with Brucella with negative results; - 3) the embryos were collected, processed and stored in accordance with Chapters 4.7. to 4.9.
+- b) were kept in a herd or flock free from infection with Brucella and tested every six months for infection with Brucella with negative results; - 3) the embryos were collected, processed and stored in accordance with Chapters 4.8. to 4.10.